 Types of Sedatives for Dog Grooming

-If you have already tried several options and find that yes, your dog undeniably needs sedatives then you will need to see your veterinarian or veterinary behaviorist for the most appropriate drug.
+If you have already tried several options and find that your dog undeniably needs sedatives, then you will need to see your veterinarian or veterinary behaviorist for the most appropriate drug.
 While deciding which type of drug to be used is out of the spectrum of this article and should be strictly at your vet's discretion, having worked alongside veterinary behaviorists and regular veterinarians I would like to point out a few common cases.

-Several veterinarians that don't feel comfortable prescribing certain drugs or don't deem them necessary, may decide to try a lighter drug first.
-One drug of choice is often plain Benadryl.- Benadryl, also known as "Diphenhydramine" is an over-the-counter antihistamine.
+Several veterinarians that don't feel comfortable prescribing certain drugs or don't deem them necessary may decide to try a lighter drug first.
+One drug of choice is often plain Benadryl.
+Benadryl, also known as "Diphenhydramine," is an over-the-counter antihistamine.
 It's mainly used for allergies and for motion sickness.
-When this drug is prescribed for anxiety, it's use is based on this drug's ability to cause sedation and lethargy.
+When this drug is prescribed for anxiety, its use is based on the drug's ability to cause sedation and lethargy.
 If you have taken Benadryl before, you may be aware of its "drowsy" effects that make you sleepy.
-This is why when you take this drug it says to not take it when "driving, or operating heavy machinery'"
+This is why when you take this drug, it says to not take it when "driving, or operating heavy machinery."

 Some vets may recommend trying melatonin as an extra-label drug.
 This drug is also available over the counter and is known to have mild sedative effects.
-However, just as with Benadryl it may not work in cases of severe anxiety.
+However, just as with Benadryl, it may not work in cases of severe anxiety.

 After trying Benadryl or melatonin with poor results, some vets recommend Acepromazine next.
 Now, this is a much more potent drug, but with more potency comes a higher chance for side effects.
-This drug may cause what is known as a a paradoxical reaction, which means it causes the opposite of what the drug is designed to do.
+This drug may cause what is known as a paradoxical reaction, which means it causes the opposite of what the drug is designed to do.
 In this case, instead of alleviating anxiety, your dog may become hyperactive and even aggressive!